Canadian Pain Task Force Online Consultation

 • Sex and Primal Screams!

-by LadyJane1968!, about 4 years ago
+by LadyJane1968!, over 4 years ago

 At 42 after 5 months in hospital which included 12 weeks at GF Strong it was time to head home.
 It hadn't occurred to me that I would not get back to my normal life; that the universe would hold me back.
 I am a fighter, always have been.